Zaidi-Ali/hello-world/README.md

 # hello-world
-hey everyone ,this is a new repository and a new step towards aining different knowledge.
+hey everyone ,this is a new repository and a new step towards aining different knowledge.nah